dvynjli/con-benchmarks/cav17/benchmarks/README.rst

 - Some analyzers do not support the use ``pthread_join(3)``, we often removed them (and updated the benchmark to perform the same task).

-The remaining benchmarks are models from real-world concurrent programs:
+The remaining benchmarks are models (4 different families) come from real-world concurrent programs:

 - ``atgc.c``:
-  uses NUM_THREADS threads to count the number of nucleotides in a non-deterministically choosen DNA sequence.
+  uses ``NUM_THREADS`` threads to count the number of nucleotides in a non-deterministically choosen DNA sequence.
 - ``findmax.c``:
-  a producer threads non-deterministically allocates MAX_ITEMS numbers, and send them, in decreasing numeric order, to a consumer.
+  a producer threads non-deterministically allocates ``MAX_ITEMS`` numbers, and send them, in decreasing numeric order, to a consumer.
 - ``thpool.c``:
   the ``main`` thread creates a thread pool (of only 1 thread), to which it sends (using spinlocks and mutexes) requests for work and from which it waits for replys with the results.
 - ``tpoll.c``:
-  NUM_THREADS sort an array of non-deterministically choosen integers using bubble sort, and signal their termination by setting a bit in the ``channel`` variable.
+  ``NUM_THREADS`` sort an array of non-deterministically choosen integers using bubble sort, and signal their termination by setting a bit in the ``channel`` variable.
 The ``main`` thread should now detect the termination of all threads, but the code contains a bug.